vinayakrajurs/Sample-Convolution-Interaction-Syntheic-Data/README.md

 In this work we try to provide feasible solutions to solve limited data situations using an Sample Convolution and Interactive Learning based approach.
 This work provides the following contributions:

 1.)
-Creation of high-quality diverse synthetic battery param- eter datasets
+Creation of high-quality diverse synthetic battery parameter datasets

 2.)
 This produced synthetic data should ensure adequate heterogeneity